sebbeaa/my-sanity-page-builder/README.md

 ### Additional Information

-For more detailed information on using the custom GrapesJS and Tiptap editor, refer to the project's documentation or the repo owner.
-This README aims to guide you through the basic setup and highlight the unique features of combining GrapesJS with Tiptap in Sanity Studio, offering an unparalleled editing experience.
+For more detailed information on using the custom GrapesJS editor, refer to the project's documentation or the repo owner.
+This README aims to guide you through the basic setup and highlight the unique features of combining GrapesJS with in Sanity Studio, offering an unparalleled editing experience.